Hello beautiful thanks for stopping by to read this blog post on your internal healing journey

 The third step as you attempt to keep your thoughts in the present moment, begin to focus on an object, a sound, or a word.

-Your restless mind will likely supply many worrisome thoughts but do not fall for them.
+Your restless mind will supply many worrisome thoughts but do not fall for them.
 Let your mind wander before bringing it back into focus.
-Hear the thoughts but do not react to them like you normally do.
+Hear your thoughts but do not react to them like you normally do.

 The thoughts are not what distracts you but your reaction to them.
 This is the beginning of understanding the person you can be without all the mental churning going on in your mind.